Science

 AI Wellbeing Apps

-A newer and rapidly emerging category of digital mental health tools uses personalized, conversational AI to support student wellbeing.
-These platforms engage students through AI-powered coaching — offering daily emotional check-ins, science-based wellbeing activities, and adaptive guidance.
-Examples include Flourish, Wysa, Woebot, and Wayhaven, which provide AI-guided conversations and wellbeing exercises designed to help users manage stress, anxiety, and everyday emotional challenges.
+A newer and rapidly emerging category of digital mental health tools uses purpose-built, personalized conversational AI platforms to support student well-being.
+These platforms engage students through AI-powered coaching, offering daily emotional check-ins, science-based well-being activities, and adaptive guidance.
+Examples include Flourish, Wayhaven, Wysa, and Woebot, which provide AI-guided conversations and well-being exercises designed to help users manage stress, anxiety, depression, and everyday emotional challenges.
+Some of these apps, such as Flourish, also integrate additional modalities—including skill-building, mindfulness techniques, and peer support—to create a more comprehensive experience.

 Skill-Based Apps